 Jamie Wylie, Associate Director, myRESEARCHpath

-Jamie joined the Duke Office of Research Initiatives in 2019 to develop programs that better connect faculty and staff with research resources and support.
-Her two main projects in this area are developing an interactive research roadmap and enhancing services that provide grant development support.
+Jamie joined the Duke Office of Research Initiatives in 2019 to develop myRESEARCHpath, the institution-wide interactive research roadmap.
+Since the launch of myRESEARCHpath, her focus is on leveraging the myRESEARCHsuite of services for other institutional priorities, and developing new faculty-facing research administration initiatives.
 Prior to joining the Duke Office of Research Initiatives, Jamie served as an Operations Coordinator at the Duke Office of Clinical Research, and as a Program Manager at the Duke Faculty Club.
 She completed both her B.A. in Exercise and Sport Science and her M.A. in Exercise Physiology at UNC Chapel Hill.